Michael McCormack (Australian politician): Ministerial posts

 After the Coalition won the 2013 election, McCormack was made parliamentary secretary to the Minister for Finance, Mathias Cormann.
 He was later appointed Assistant Minister to the Deputy Prime Minister, Warren Truss, in September 2015.
 In February 2016, he became Assistant Minister for Defence under Marise Payne.

 In July 2016, after the 2016 election, McCormack was appointed Minister for Small Business.
 In that capacity, he was responsible for the Australian Bureau of Statistics (ABS), which conducted the 2016 national census and the Australian Marriage Law Postal Survey during his tenure.
 He opposes same-sex marriage, but voted in favour of the Marriage Amendment (Definition and Religious Freedoms) Act 2017 after promising to vote in line with the survey result in his constituency.
 In a ministerial reshuffle in December 2017, McCormack was made Minister for Defence Personnel, Minister for Veterans' Affairs, and Minister Assisting the Prime Minister for the Centenary of ANZAC, positions which had previously been held by Dan Tehan.
+In February 2018, McCormack introduced a bill which implemented several new initiatives delivering better services to veterans and their families.

 When Warren Truss retired as leader of the National Party in February 2016, McCormack publicly contemplated standing as his replacement.
 He eventually chose not to run for the leadership, allowing Barnaby Joyce to win the position unopposed.
 He did stand for the deputy leadership (which Joyce had vacated), but lost to Senator Fiona Nash reportedly by only a single vote.
 In December 2017, McCormack again contested the deputy leadership of the National Party, which had been made vacant as a result of Fiona Nash's disqualification from parliament.
 He was defeated by Bridget McKenzie, once again losing by only one vote.

 Deputy Prime Minister (2018–2021)

 Following the resignation of Barnaby Joyce in February 2018, McCormack announced that he would contest the resulting leadership vote.
 Several other MPs publicly endorsed him for the position, and the only other announced candidate, David Gillespie, withdrew his candidacy the day before the election.
 George Christensen launched a last-minute bid for the leadership, but was defeated by McCormack, who succeeded Joyce as Deputy Prime Minister of Australia.
 He also replaced Joyce as Minister for Infrastructure and Transport.

 After the Coalition won the 2019 federal election, McCormack was re-elected party leader unopposed.
 On 4 February 2020, Joyce unsuccessfully challenged McCormack as leader of the Nationals.
-McCormack was removed as party leader on 21 June 2021 in a National Party leadership spill, with Joyce taking over as leader and McCormack returning to the backbench.
+A second leadership leadership spill was held on 21 June 2021, and was called by the Senator for Queensland, Matt Canavan.
+McCormack had been criticised for his performance during Question Time while serving as Acting Prime Minister, as well as not "extracting enough from the Prime Minister" in relation to a net zero emissions target.
+McCormack was defeated by his predecessor Barnaby Joyce, who assumed the former's position as leader and Deputy Prime Minister.
+He then returned to the backbench.